Admiral of Portugal

 In 1485, John II gave the title of admiral to Lopo Vaz de Azevedo, a knight of the Order of Aviz (and a relative of the Pessanhas), and made it hereditary in the Azevedo family.
 That line having lost male issue by 1646, it was passed via female lines to D. Luís de Portugal, Count of Vimioso, and then after his death in 1660, it passed on by female line to the House of Castro (Counts of Resende).

 Around 1373 (exact date uncertain), the King created the office of captain-major of the fleet (capitão-mor da frota), initially a complementary position, covering the command of the alto-bordo ('high-sided', or sail-powered) ships of the fleet, leaving the Admiral exclusively in charge of the oar-powered galleys.
 The first capitão-mor was Gonçalo Tenreiro.
 During the reign of John I of Portugal, Tenreiro was succeeded by Afonso Furtado de Mendonça (appointment date uncertain) and, in 1423, by Álvaro Vaz de Almada (Count of Avranches).
 The letter appointing Avranches designates a more extensive capitão-mor, covering the royal galleys and infringing on the traditional jurisdiction of the almirante-mor, thus suggesting that by this time, the title of almirante had become purely honorific, and the de facto high naval command had been absconded by the capitão-mor.
 However, the letter appointing Ruy de Mello da Cunha as 'admiral' in 1453 temporarily restored his authority, including the 'alto-bordo' ships.
 In 1460, the admiral was deprived of his jurisdiction over arraes (fishing boats), which were passed to local councils.

 The title of 'Admiral' was made more specific with the establishment in 1502 of the Admiral of the Indies (Almirante das Indias), a second, separate Portuguese admiral title for the East Indies.
 Back in 1492, Christopher Columbus had been granted the ornate title of 'Admiral of the Ocean Sea' by the Catholic monarchs of Spain.
-Evidently, King Manuel I of Portugal felt that if the Spanish had an admiral sailing around, then surely Portuguese should have one too.
-So, in January 1502, just before the departure of the 4th India Armada, Manuel I bestowed upon the fleet captain Vasco da Gama the overwrought title of Almirante dos mares de Arabia, Persia, India e de todo o Oriente ("Admiral of the Seas of Arabia, Persia, India and all the Orient" - or 'Admiral of the Indies' for short).
+Evidently, King Manuel I of Portugal felt that if the Spanish had an admiral sailing around, then Portuguese should have one too.
+So, in January 1502, just before the departure of the 4th India Armada, Manuel I bestowed upon the fleet captain Vasco da Gama the title of Almirante dos mares de Arabia, Persia, India e de todo o Oriente ("Admiral of the Seas of Arabia, Persia, India and all the Orient" - or 'Admiral of the Indies' for short).
 The original 'Admiral' title became thereafter referred to narrowly as Admiral of the "Lusitanian Sea" (mar lusitano) (or simply, "Admiral of Portugal").
 The Admiral of the Indies title remained hereditary with Gama's descendants, the Counts of Vidigueira.